-$$f(x, y, z) = \sum{i=1}^{M} (T - P_i(x, y, z))+^2,$$ (5.1)

-The function evaluation was done using a MPI-based parallel ray tracer running on an 80 node Athlon 650 Beowulf cluster of workstations [13].
-The environment is approximated by triangular facets, multipath reflections are modeled but not transmission through solid objects or diffraction around sharp edges, a very efficient octree data structure is used, and rays are uniformly distributed in the solid angle covering the system domain.
+$$f(x, y, z) = \sum{i=1}^{M} \left(T - P_i(x, y, z) \right)+^2, \tag{5.1}$$ facets, multipath reflections are modeled but not transmission through solid objects or diffraction around sharp edges, a very efficient octree data structure is used, and rays are uniformly distributed in the solid angle covering the system domain.
 An omnidirectional antenna pattern is assumed to produce the power delay profile (PDP) used in calculating the received power at each point on a grid laying at an arbitrary height in the specified environment.
 The information exchanged between the ray tracer and the optimizer consists of the coordinates of the base station and the objective function value.
-Figure 14 shows the simulation results of 315 objective function evaluations. f{\min} has the same fast drop at the beginning as the ones shown in figure 7.
+Figure 5.1 shows the simulation results of 315 objective function evaluations. $f{\rm min}$ has the same fast drop at the beginning as the ones shown in Figure 4.3.
 It takes about 60 evaluations to reduce the objective function by 7.88% (from 5.96E-08 to 5.49E-08), and another 255 evaluations to improve it by only 0.18% (from 5.49E-08 to 5.48E-08).
 This supports the earlier claim that objective function convergence tolerance (4.4) is a reasonable stopping criterion for the DIRECT algorithm in practice.